(please read the information below, then click on the appropriate Yes/No button at the bottom of this page to access the training modules)

 For GROUPS who use chemicals in their labs, and perform reactions and synthesis (i.e. laboratory use of chemicals), you will need the following Safety Training:

-During your 2nd+ year, you take the much shorter Lab Safety Refresher module.
+1st-years are also required to perform the Office Ergonomics Overview module.
 For all of the remaining safety modules, you only need to do the ones that are relevant to your specific Group.
 Chrome is the recommended browser.

 PPE = Personal Protection Equipment --> Read all topics that are relevant to the lab that you work in, and you only are required to read the training modules to those that apply to your needs.
 Odds are that you won't need welding training, so please do not check that one!

 BEP = Building Emergency Plan --> This training session lets you know what to do & where to go in case of emergencies.
 This includes fire evacuation, tornado warnings, shelter-in place procedures, and lockdown procedures.

 Most groups also have the CHPAC = Chemical Hygiene Plan Awareness Certification.
 This is specific for each supervisor, and requires that all are trained on the standard operating procedures (SOP's) for each process that they are operating in that lab.

 For Groups that Never use chemicals in their labs, or only use chemicals in accordance to the original intent (no synthesizing), you will need the following Safety Training:

 To access the Training Modules, answer the simple question below.

 This is Department of Chemistry policy only, not for other dept use only.